kdillipkumar/WeatherApp/README.md

 # WeatherApp
-This app will show the temperature, humidity and wind speed
+This app will show the current weather condition(temp,humidity,wind speed) of the entered city.